WLCSC/rss-o-matic/README.md

 rss-o-matic
 ===========

-RSS-o-Matic downloads all of the RSS feeds (The URLs are specified in `rss-o-matic.rb` as an array called `rss_feeds`) given and spits out a bunch of HTML files in `public-rss-o-matic`.
+RSS-o-Matic downloads all of the RSS feeds (The URLs are specified in `rss-o-matic.rb` as an array called `rss_feeds`) given and spits out a bunch of HTML files into `public-rss-o-matic`.

 Those HTML files should then be put up for display on the Commons display(s) (or other displays that are 1024px by 768px).